The First Americans

 The current evidence suggests the first humans crossed this “land bridge" at least 40,000 years ago and perhaps even earlier.

-Scientists fear modern industry has made the earth warmer, causing ice at the Polar Regions to melt.
+Scientists fear modern industry has made the earth warmer, causing ice at the polar regions to melt.
 These melting ice caps could cause the oceans to rise and coastal lands to be submerged.

-Although the climate of Beringia was very cold, it appears to have been warmer than nearby land is today.
+Although the climate of Beringia was frigid, it appears to have been warmer than nearby land is today.
 Beringia was not covered with ice because there was very little snowfall in the region.
 Instead, Beringia was covered with grass and small trees that fed large mammals such as bears, bison and the now extinct wooly mammoths and mastodons.
 These animals attracted human hunters to the region.
 The hunters who crossed Beringia into America came in small groups beginning about 40,000 years ago.

 As the earth grew warmer, the glaciers melted and the land bridge slowly closed about 15,000 years ago—this was at least 9000 years before civilizations developed in Egypt, Mesopotamia, and China.
 Today more than 50 miles of ocean separates Asia from North America.

 In 1947, adventurer Thor Heyerdahl constructed a raft using ancient technology.
-Heyerdahl and a crew of six sailed 3770 miles on the Kon-Tiki, named for an Inca god.
+Heyerdahl and a crew of six sailed 3770 miles on the Kon-Tiki, named after an Inca god.
 Their 97-day journey took them from Peru to the island of Puka Puka.
-Heyerdahl’s voyage proved that it was possible for ancient sailors to travel the Pacific Ocean, but not that it actually occurred.
+Heyerdahl’s voyage proved that it was possible for ancient sailors to travel the Pacific Ocean, but not that it occurred.

-Mean Sentence Length
+Mean Sentence Length 18.12

-Mean Log Word Frequency
+Mean Log Word Frequency 3.38